Haritha1298/Bayesian-Inference-for-crisis-management/README.md

 # Bayesian-Inference-for-crisis-management
 Large volumes of data is generated through social media tweets during and after crisis.
 Analysis and classification of tweets is essential for situational awareness and alerting appropriate personnel.

-Packages Required: 1. pybbn 2. dbn.tensorflow
+Packages Required: 1. pybbn 2. dbn.tensorflow<br>
 Data Source: CrisisLexT26

 ### Methods Used